una-auxme/paf/doc/development/sprint_review_presentation.md

 - **Testing and Validation**: Explain how the changes were tested.
   - **Automated tests**: Unit, integration, or end-to-end tests that were added or updated.
   - **Manual tests**: If manual validation was done, explain the scenarios tested.
-- **Demo**: Provide a quick live demo or walkthrough of the feature or bug fix that the PR addresses.
+- **Demo**: Provide a quick demo or walkthrough of the feature or bug fix that the PR addresses.
+  - Prepare screenshots or recordings.
 - **Next Steps**: If the changes impacts other work or needs further iterations, describe those next steps.

 **Duration**: **5 minutes** per person.